How to Tame a Mid-Life Belly

 Pharmacists Advice:

 When our Vitamin B12 supply was interrupted, rather than revert to adding a readily available synthetic B12, we sourced organic marine minerals from the Scottish Hebrides as a replacement instead.
 Based on science and our core values, we believe it will bring additional benefits, especially in terms of energy levels.
-Our new Saffrosun with Marine Minerals can be taken alongside prescription medicines (just like the previous formula) and also with an underactive thyroid, although additional iodine supplements should be stopped.
+Our Saffrosun Energy can be taken alongside prescription medicines (just like the previous formula) and also with an underactive thyroid, although additional iodine supplements should be stopped.
 We do not recommend taking Saffrosun with Marine Minerals if you have overactive thyroid function.
-We aim to have our Saffrosun with B12 back in stock late November 2020 at the earliest.
+We aim to have our Saffrosun Calm back in stock late November 2020 at the earliest.

 Supplements — A Buyer's Guide